Captain-Fahd/rock-paper-scissors/README.md

 # rock-paper-scissors
 A simple Javascript rock-paper-scissors game.
+This game demonstrates a basic-level understanding of Javascript functions and variables.